Why We Need An

 What about understanding?

-But as a teacher using Procedures-first, I knew that for many students, understanding never came and that for many, their understanding was little more than a vague sense of how the procedures worked.
+But as a Procedures-first teacher, I knew that for many students, real understanding never came - for many students, the understanding acquired was little more than a vague idea of what procedure to use in which situation.

 Note that I am not criticising teachers.
 We all do our best with what we know.
-But the fact is, we only know what we know and we don’t know what we don’t know.
-And one thing that the many exceptional proceduralists apparently don't understand is that there’s a major flaw with the Procedures-first approach.
+But the fact is, we only know what we know, and we don’t know what we don’t know.
+And one thing that the many exceptional proceduralists seem to be unaware of is that a Procedures-first approach has a major flaw.

 Why students need to understand related maths concepts before learning procedures